jwergieluk/wergieluk-com/content/local-static-pypi-repo.md

 The outlined method shows that a simple private PyPI repository does not require a server component.
-Such a repository can handle multiple package versions and can easily be synchronized amongn multiple machines using tools like `syncthing` or similar.
+Such a repository can handle multiple package versions and can easily be synchronized among multiple machines using tools like `syncthing` or similar.

 ## References